-During treatment, you will see radiation therapists every day.
+You will see radiation therapists every day.
 Your doctor will see you once a week, or more often if you need it.
 You may also see a radiotherapy nurse.

-You may have concerns about side effects.
 Side effects increase slowly during treatment.
 Common side effects include:

 Tender and swollen nipple and breast

 Nutrition During Breast Radiation

 There is no special diet.
 Try to eat a well-balanced diet that includes protein.
 Drink 8-12 glasses of fluid a day.
 You can take a multivitamin or calcium supplement daily.
 Avoid high-dose vitamin C, vitamin E, vitamin A, and melatonin.
 These may work against the radiation.

 Skin in treatment sites may become red and irritated.
 It can also become dry and itchy.
 Sometimes, the skin will peel and become moist.
 This happens most often in skin folds and curves.
 Some skin reactions can be painful.
 You can use Tylenol® or ibuprofen for pain.
 If you need something stronger, let us know.

 Use skin care products as directed.
 Report any skin changes you notice.
 If you get a reaction, we will watch it closely.
 We may ask you to change the way you care for your skin.

 Protecting Your Skin